billsix/programmingFromTheGroundUp/docs/source/records.rst

 -  Research the various error codes that can be returned by the system calls made in these programs.
-Pick one to rewrite, and add code that checks %eax; for error conditions, and, if one is found, writes a message about it to ``STDERR`` and exit.
+Pick one to rewrite, and add code that checks %eax for error conditions, and, if one is found, writes a message about it to ``STDERR`` and exit.

 -  Write a program that will add a single record to the file by reading